arangodb/docs/3.11/arangosearch-exact-value-matching.md

 A better way to ignore documents without title attribute is to use the [`EXISTS()` function](aql/functions-arangosearch.html#exists).
-For ArangoSearch Views, you need to change the `storeValues` View property (not to be confused with `storedValues`!) from `"none"` to `"id"`.
+For `arangosearch` Views, you need to change the `storeValues` View property (not to be confused with `storedValues`!) from `"none"` to `"id"`.
 You can then to test whether there is a title field or not.
-For Search Alias Views, the `EXISTS()` function works out of the box.
+For `search-alias` Views, the `EXISTS()` function works out of the box.

 On a single server with this particular dataset, the query is roughly five times